top of page

 Physical Education

-Time allotted for k- high school physical education will be consistent with the state laws.
+Time allotted for K- 12 physical education will be consistent with the state laws.

 Adaptive physical education is offered in order to meet the needs of all students.